Expert Mode

-Switching to Expert mode
+Switching to Expert Mode

 Screencast showing expert mode being enabled in trigger dialog